sdeeg-pivotal/rabbitmq-jms-samples/rabbitmq-jms-boot-cli/README.md

 ##Transactions

 Set the param --batchsize=n to a number greater than 0 and transactions will be turned on for senders.
-After every n messages a commite will be issued.
-Consumers currently don't support this.
+After every n messages a commit is issued.
+(Consumers currently don't support this.)

 ##Priority queues

-To use JMS priorities you have to send to a RabbitMQ priority queue.
-This means the queue was created with the attribute x-max-priority=9 (JMS asumes 0-9 priorities).
+JMS priorities are utilized by RabbitMQ priority queues to control delivery.
+This means the RabbitMQ queue was created with the attribute x-max-priority=9 (JMS assumes 0-9 priorities).
 Users can then set the priority of the messages sent.

 ```
 --spring.profiles.active=send --nummessages=2 --message="priority 9" --jms.priority=9 --amqp.exchange=an.exchange